 Since they have a strong sense of smell, these dogs were bred to hunt badgers.
-The Wirehaired is the youngest variety of Dachshund and in 1890, received official recognition.
-Dachshunds are the smallest of the Hounds and are ranked number eight among the breeds registered by the American Kennel Club.
+The Wirehaired Dachshund is the youngest variety of Dachshund, and in 1890, they received official recognition.
+Dachshunds are the smallest of all hounds and are ranked number nine among the breeds registered by the American Kennel Club.

 1. They can become jealous of other pets and toddlers.